 December 23, 2019

-Your personal injury lawyer, like a personal injury lawyer in Georgia, may decide to file a lawsuit soon after you hire a lawyer to represent you.
+Your personal injury lawyer may decide to file a lawsuit soon after you hire a lawyer to represent you.
 That is most likely to happen if the deadline for filing suit (the statute of limitations) is quickly approaching.
 If the need to file a lawsuit is less urgent, your lawyer may want to investigate the facts and try to settle the case without filing a lawsuit.
 If your injuries are still healing, your lawyer might want to wait until the full extent of your injuries are known before filing suit.

 Many cases can be settled without filing suit.
 When a lawsuit is filed, however, don’t expect a jury to decide your case within the next few weeks.
 The time it takes for a lawsuit to go to trial depends on many factors, and a certain amount of delay is built into the system.

 Discovery Affects the Time It Takes to Bring a Lawsuit to Trial

 Discovery is the process by which each party in a lawsuit learns about the evidence in the possession of the other party.
 Some discovery is conducted in writing.
 Depositions, however, consist of testimony that parties and witnesses give under oath in the presence of a court reporter.
 Depositions are often recorded on video.

 In a personal injury case, the injury victim’s lawyer will want to take the deposition of the person who caused the victim’s injuries.
 The lawyer might also take depositions of other witnesses who have knowledge of key facts, particularly if those witnesses will not share their knowledge voluntarily.